Resident234/php.net/pages/www.php.net_mysqli.stmt-init.php.md

 ```

-the prepare() call generated an error: &quot;Could not prepare query: Commands out of sync; you can&apos;t run this command now.&quot; Changing to this:
+the prepare() call generated an error: "Could not prepare query: Commands out of sync; you can&apos;t run this command now."
+Changing to this: